-Walker-Ames House - Real Port Gamble Haunt
+Walker-Ames House - Port Gamble WA Real Haunted Places

 The Walker-Ames house has become famous among the community for its paranormal activity.
 The house has been the focus of paranormal investigations since the 1950's.
 It has been the subject of an episode of TV's "My Ghost Story," the setting of both "ZMD: Zombie of Mass Destruction," the young adult Empty Coffin series and the psychological thriller, Squatter.
 The basement of the house is believed to be particularly haunted.
 One crew member emerged from the darkness with a dusty handprint on her leg.
 She claimed to have been grabbed while downstairs.
 Pedestrians have spotted the apparitions of three small children in the upstairs windows.
 The attic lights also flicker on and off when no one is home.
 The house overall emits an ominous sense of dread.
 Organized tours of the house are available for ghost enthusiasts.

 Mouse over photos to see photo credits.